developer-zebra/developer-zebra-site/src/ppc/2-2/guide/setup/index.md

 6. Hardware Requirements:
     * Minimum CPU cores: 16
      * Minimum memory (RAM): 64 GB
          * Minimum available hard drive space: 500 GB

+**Note:** Zebra does not recommend hosting the server in the cloud.

 ### Device Requirements
 See [Device Requirements](../about/#devicerequirements).